* Former Publisher Emeritus and former Publisher, Editorial Director & co-owner of “The Nation”

 When he returned to The Nation in 1995, Navasky organized a for-profit partnership of several investors wishing to buy the magazine—which was losing some $500,000 per year at that time—from investment banker Arthur Carter.
 Among Navasky’s fellow investors were the publication’s then-editor-at-large Katrina vanden Heuvel, novelist E.L.
 Doctorow, actor Paul Newman, computer software mogul Peter Norton, and former Corporation for Public Broadcasting chairman Alan Sagner.
 Navasky subsequently served as The Nation‘s publisher and editorial director for the next decade.
 When Katrina vanden Heuvel succeeded Navasky as publisher of The Nation in 2005, Navasky became the publisher emeritus.
 That same year, he was named chairman of the Columbia Journalism Review.

-Navasky may be best known for his unwavering, after-the-fact defenses of Alger Hiss and the Rosenberg spies, and for his misplaced skepticism about the veracity of the thousands of now-famous decrypts which resulted from the Venona Project, a top-secret U.S. Signals Intelligence program that monitored the Soviet Union’s communications with its spies abroad from 1943-1980.
+Navasky may have been best known for his unwavering, after-the-fact defenses of Alger Hiss and the Rosenberg spies, and for his misplaced skepticism about the veracity of the thousands of now-famous decrypts which resulted from the Venona Project, a top-secret U.S. Signals Intelligence program that monitored the Soviet Union’s communications with its spies abroad from 1943-1980.
 Of particular importance were contacts between Soviet intelligence controllers and American agents (like Hiss and the Rosenbergs), many of whom were members of the American Communist Party.
 In 2007, long after the publication of Allen Weinstein’s Perjury, generally regarded as definitively proving Hiss’ guilt, Navasky gave the keynote speech at a New York University conference devoted to defending Hiss.

 By Navasky’s telling, the anti-Communists of the Cold War era were little more than malicious, unquestioning followers of the late Senator Joseph McCarthy, clinging desperately to the supposedly unsupportable belief “that, in effect, McCarthy and Co. were right all along” about the widespread infiltration of Communists within the U.S. government.
-The real agenda of anti-Communists, says Navasky, was never to actually oppose Communism—which in his mind was never a threat—but rather “to discredit the left-liberal project” in America.
-Contending that Venona was simply an attempt “to enlarge post-Cold War intelligence-gathering capability at the expense of civil liberty,” Navasky maintains that if any spying ever actually took place, it was just “a lot of exchanges of information among people of good will, many of whom were Marxists, some of whom were Communists … and most of whom were patriots.”
+The real agenda of anti-Communists, said Navasky, was never to actually oppose Communism—which in his mind was never a threat—but rather “to discredit the left-liberal project” in America.
+Contending that Venona was simply an attempt “to enlarge post-Cold War intelligence-gathering capability at the expense of civil liberty,” Navasky maintained that if any spying had ever actually taken place, it was just “a lot of exchanges of information among people of good will, many of whom were Marxists, some of whom were Communists … and most of whom were patriots.”

 For additional information on Victor Navasky, click here.